alejocb/rgbdtam/README.md

     cd root/catkin_workspace
     rosrun rgbdtam rgbdtam

-Notice that the location of rgbdtam should be the following:

-    root/catkin_workspace/src/rgbdtam

 Launch the visualizer of the current frame

     rosrun image_view image_view image:=/rgbdtam/camera/image

-You can use a depth camera (kinect / asus) or a bag file.
-For example, download the ROS bag of this sequence from the TUM dataset that is the third one in our video (http://vision.in.tum.de/data/datasets/rgbd-dataset/download#freiburg3_long_office_household)
+Now you need a sequence or a depth camera.
+For example, download the ROS bag of this sequence from the TUM dataset: http://vision.in.tum.de/data/datasets/rgbd-dataset/download#freiburg3_long_office_household.

 Use the following command to remove redundant topics